vsoul-km/p2t/README.md

         -i ms     Interval between RTT in ms, optional.
 Default is 500 ms.
         -f        Do not fragment.
 The default is false (disabled).
         -d        Add date to each ping output.
 The default is false (disabled).
+        -e        Errors only.
+Displays and logs only ping errors.
+The default is false (disabled).
+        -notrace  Disable trace route on ping error.
+The default is false (disabled).
         -log      Write output to log file.
         -follow   Follow the hostname.
 Do not fix IP address when resolving a name for the first time.
                   The name will resolve to the IP address at every ping.
 The default is false (disabled).